-The final exam is a comprehensive, proctored exam containing material from all sections covered over the course of the semester.
-(Please reference the course schedule for exact dates.)
+The final exam is a comprehensive exam containing material from all sections covered over the course of the semester.
+The final exam is on Saturday, May 5th from 9:00am to 11:30am.
+Room TBA.

-- The final is found within MLP and is comprised of questions that must be completed within 135 consecutive minutes.
-The final cannot be opened, saved, and returned to at a later time. - You may use an approved scientific calculator (see list of approved calculators in Materials section), approved formula sheets, and blank scratch paper which will be provided.
-No additional materials are allowed.

-- The approved formula sheets will be supplied by your instructor and lab tutors for all exams.
-These sheets are identical to the ones posted in Blackboard. - The final exam will be taken in the Math Computer Lab (PKH 308) on the UTA campus.
-Final exam dates will be announced at least one week prior to final exam week.
-You must have your MavID with you on exam day and will be required to sign in upon entering and exiting the lab. - You may not leave the room during an exam. - Use of any unauthorized electronic devices or notes during an exam will result in a grade of ZERO.
+- You may use an approved calculator (see list of approved calculators in Materials section), approved formula page, and blank scratch paper which will be provided.
+No additional materials are allowed. - You must have your MavID with you on exam day. - You may not leave the room during an exam. - Use of any unauthorized electronic devices or notes during an exam will result in a grade of ZERO.